 We encourage you to contact our referral coordinator at 410-933-PANC (410-933-7262).

 She will help you determine whom you should see first and how we can best help you.
-She will schedule your appointment within a week.
+She will call you within a week to schedule the next available appointment slot.
 We encourage you to take advantage of our tremendous experience in caring for patients with pancreatic diseases.
 It is extremely important that you choose a team of specialists with the most up to date knowledge, broad experience, and compassion.
 We pledge to take great care of you.